apache/flink/docs/content/docs/deployment/cli.md

 [Application Mode]({{< ref "docs/deployment/overview" >}}#application-mode).
 This documentation does not address this action individually as it works similarly to the `run` action in terms of the CLI frontend.

+The `run` and `run-application` commands support passing additional configuration parameters via the `-D` argument.
+For example setting the [maximum parallelism]({{< ref "docs/deployment/config#pipeline-max-parallelism" >}}#application-mode) for a job can be done by setting `-Dpipeline.max-parallelism=120`.
+This argument is very useful for configuring per-job or application mode clusters, because you can pass any configuration parameter to the cluster, without changing the configuration file.

+When submitting a job to an existing session cluster, only [execution configuration parameters]({{< ref "docs/deployment/config#execution" >}}) are supported.

 ### Job Monitoring

 You can monitor any running jobs using the `list` action: